-Dominion Computer Center looks bigger than it appears when one looks at it from outside its gate.
-Inside one of the halls inside it, Kunle is sitting behind Bolaji.
-He is sweating profusely, even though the AC is on, and the air is cold and dry.
+Dominion Computer Center looks bigger than it appears when one views it from outside its gate.
+Inside one of the halls within it, Kunle is sitting behind Bolaji.
+He is sweating profusely, even though the AC is on and the air is cold and dry.

 When the examination ends, and everyone is asked to leave the hall, Kunle follows closely behind Bolaji.
 Outside the gate, they laugh together.

 ‘I just de guess nonsense put for that thing.
 Anyone wey I no sabi, I tick option B.’